-In Part 2 of 4 in our newsletter series to help guide your organization to complete your 2018 planning, we will be covering how to determine your organization’s position in your marketplace and assess what is affecting your organization’s performance internally and externally.
+In Part 2 of 4 in our newsletter series to help guide your organization to complete your yearly planning, we will be covering how to determine your organization’s position in your marketplace and assess what is affecting your organization’s performance internally and externally.
 If you haven’t already read Part 1, you can check it out here.

 The purpose of completing these exercises is to take a good, strategic look at your organization’s position in the marketplace and your core competencies so you can make informed decisions during the creation of your strategic roadmap.

 - 2-4 weeks

 - An analysis of your competitors and competitive environment

 The fist step is to identify strategic issues within your organization.
 These are often the issues or problems that are driving your organization to begin the strategic planning process.
 These issues can range from issues, shifting markets, new opportunities, or the any number of things that keep your leadership team up at night.
 Watch the video here to learn more.